 How to Find a Shopify theme on a Mac

 If you’re an Apple user, here’s a quick overview of how to detect Shopify themes on your Mac.

 For our first example, we'll use the Chrome browser.

 As you can see, in line 117, the name of the Shopify theme in use is “Minimal.”

-Of course, often, the theme you like may not be a Shopify standard theme at all.
-In the case of a custom theme, you’ll see something like this:
+Of course, in many cases, the theme you like might not be a prebuilt Shopify theme at all.

 Another way to find the Shopify theme is to look for its ID in the page source.

 If Shopify created the theme, you’ll see a number next to "theme_store_id" (for example, "theme_store_id: 775").